aarongilly/notes/content/Six Horizons of Focus.md

 ---
 tags:
   - clarity
   - philosophy
   - productivity
 created: 2023-07-24T11:32:20-05:00
-updated: 2023-07-24T11:32:20-05:00
+updated: 2024-01-06T22:24-06:00
 ---
 **From your immediate actions to what your want life to be.**

 ## 0 - Actions

 Stuff that's actively on your task list and in your rapidly-approaching calendar.
+It is [[What's Important Now]]

 ## 1 - Projects